waleed46shah/NextJSTemplate/README.md

 2. Authentication and authorization:
 - Implement a user authentication system using a library like NextAuth.js or JWT (JSON Web Tokens).
 - *Define different user roles and permissions for accessing different parts of the admin dashboard.
 (OPTIONAL)*
-- Restrict access to certain routes or components based on user roles and permissions.
+- *Restrict access to certain routes or components based on user roles and permissions.
+(OPTIONAL)*

 3. Routing and navigation:
 - Set up a navigation system using Next.js routing.